The Department of Biology offers a Master of Science (M.Sc.) program, which is described in this webpage.

-Applicants to our M.Sc.
-Program should have a B.Sc. degree with a grade point average of 70 % or better, equivalent to grade B (or better) or 3.3 (or better) on the Merit Point system (out of 4).
+Applicants to our M.Sc. program should have a B.Sc. degree with a grade point average of 70 % or better.

 An M.Sc. student must have a supervisor, who must be a professor in our department (see Faculty/Staff).
 Before applying to our program, a prospective student must contact a professor working on the student's discipline of interest to ensure that such a professor would accept to be the student's supervisor.
 The applicant must state the name of the proposed supervisor in the application package.

 To apply, please visit StFX's Graduate Studies webpage.

 M.Sc. students are required to pay a tuition fee (non-Canadian M.Sc. students must pay an international fee in addition to the regular tuition fee).
 The subsistence cost for an M.Sc. student is $ 16,000 per year.
 Such an amount may come from any combination of a student scholarship (e.g., Nova Scotia Graduate Scholarship), a Teaching Assistantship, personal funds from the student, or a research grant (e.g., NSERC) from the supervisor.
 If the student has no external funding, the supervisor must provide a stipend of at least $ 5,000 per year from a research grant.
 The proposed funding scheme must be specified in the application letter.

 - The M.Sc. program lasts for 2 years when taken on a full-time basis.